Isabel-gt/Final_Project/README.md

 ## Introduction

 According to the CDC, the number of people who have diabetes in America is the highest it has ever been.
 People with diabetes have a deficiency in how their body makes or uses insulin.
 Insulin is a important hormone that regulates glucose.
-Without proper insulin regulation, patients can succumb to serious complications such as heart disease, vision loss, lower-limb amputation and kidney disease.
+Without proper insulin regulation, patients can succomb to serious complications such as heart disease, vision loss, lower-limb amputation and kidney disease.
 It is essential that healthcare providers have the tools to screen patients for prediabetes or diabetes.
 The predictions can assist clinicians formulate a   In this project, we intend to use supervised machine learning (classification)to predict diabetes, prediabetes or no diabetes.

 ## Method